-Trainees will be expected to undertake a teaching placement in a second school which must be a non-selective state maintained school.
-The duration of this teaching placement is determined upon interview and is usually for three weeks.
+Trainees will be expected to undertake a teaching placement in a second school which must be a non-selective state-maintained school.
+The duration of this teaching placement is determined upon the interview and is usually for three weeks.

 What is the point of doing a PGCE if I am already working in a school?

 A doctor does not simply learn to recognise symptoms and the best-known response to those symptoms.
 He/she knows the deeper causes of each illness and the way such illness might impact different people.
 In the same way, a teacher should know the deeper theoretical background to different teaching strategies, such as mixed ability teaching or differentiation, something which will enable them to teach with professional confidence.
 To achieve this they need to read and evaluate recent research and texts.

 Although part of a teacher’s ability depends on their subject knowledge and force of personality, there are specific skills (the ‘craft of the classroom’) that need to be grasped if they are to be truly effective.
 All teachers, for example, need to know about pupils with special needs.
 All need to know about the most effective ways of maintaining good behaviour.
 All should know about the best ways of ensuring pupils capture what you are teaching them in their long-term memories.